Healthy Living|Prevention and Wellness|Staying Healthy

 Path to improved health

-CBD is short for cannabidiol.
-It is a chemical found in the Cannabis sativa plant.
+CBD is short for cannabidiol, a chemical found in the Cannabis sativa plant.
 There are two types of this plant: a marijuana plant and a hemp plant.
 CBD oil does not make people feel “high.”
 That’s because it contains little to no delta-9-tetrahydrocannabinol (THC)—the chemical in marijuana that alters people’s state of mind.
 CBD oil that comes from the marijuana plant must contain 0.3% or less of THC.
 CBD oil that comes from the hemp plant naturally doesn’t contain any THC.
-You also cannot become addicted to CBD oil because the THC level is so low or not existent.
+You also cannot become addicted to cannabidiol oil because the THC level is so low or not existent.

 On the federal level, the Drug Enforcement Administration and the Food and Drug Administration (FDA) both consider CBD in all forms illegal.
 There is one notable exception.
 In 2018, through the Farm Bill, the FDA approved the use of CBD oil in one prescription medicine.
 It is used to treat epilepsy as well as seizures from tuberous sclerosis complex.